Lower Georges River Urban Sustainability Initiative

 The Lower Georges River Sustainability Initiative (LGRSI) is a response to long-standing Georges River Combined Councils’ Committee (GRCCC) objectives for its River Ecosystems Program.
-Partners with GRCCC in the project are Hurstville City Council, Kogarah City Council, Rockdale City Council, Sutherland Shire Council, and Sydney Metropolitan Catchment Management Authority.
+Partners with GRCCC in the project are Hurstville City Council, Kogarah City Council, Rockdale City Council, Sutherland Shire Council, and Greater Sydney Local Land Services.

 LGRSI Ends its 3-year program

 The Lower Georges River Sustainability Initiative finished its three-year run in June, and is reflecting upon its successful projects.